DefaultUser/PyTIBot/README.md

 Adjust the configuration file to your needs.
 Start the bot with
 ```
-python run.py
+twistd PyTIBot
 ```
-or if your system defaults to python 3
+or if you don't want to run it as a daemon
 ```
-python2 run.py
+twistd -n PyTIBot
 ```
 By default pytibot.ini is used, but you can specify another configuration file like this
 ```
-python run.py otherconfig.ini
+twistd PyTIBot -c otherconfig.ini
 ```